mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
 Version 3.8.3: Fixes to Raceroom car class handling - should ensure the app gets the right class for the player instead of using the default class sometimes (and giving inappropriate multiclass messages); Fixed some laptime comparisons; Major overhaul of Raceroom opponent data handling - stopped using the slot_id to index opponents as this is very unreliable (caused inaccurate position change message, pitting message, lap times, sector deltas, etc).
 Opponents are now indexed using their names, and it's important to note that this causes issues when multiple opponents have the same name (e.g. when selecting more AI opponents than the car class has unique names for).
-The app will only record lap times and stuff for one of these opponents; Use a more sensible wheel size minimum for karts in PCars; Don't spam log with best-guess track messages.
+The app will only record lap times and stuff for one of these opponents; Use a more sensible wheel size minimum for karts in PCars; Don't spam log with best-guess track messages; Don't play 'push-now' messages in practice and qual; In practice and qual sessions, if the fastest lap is set before the player joins we use this historical lap for pace reports (note there will be no sector times for this lap so no sector reports until a faster lap is set) - RaceRoom only; Fixed broken sectors comparison in hotlap mode.
 No new sound pack for this version.

 Version 3.8.2: Added info and test harness for adding new driver names and driver name mappings; Added small random delays to some messages; Tweaked R3E engine temperature check; Bug fixes - fixed some array index bugs in opponent lap times & pace reports, removed confusing per-class pace reported in qual, added missing closeChannel call to ambient & track temp request.
 No new sound pack for this version.